deguree2718/deod/README.md

 A simple bot, if anyone needs I can keep adding more stuff into it, so far it has four functions

+ps: I still did not manage to dockerize the bot, if anyone's got any tips I'd very much appreciate it (meaning I won't be running the bot frequently)

 ## RNG
 !roll
 - generates a number from 1 through 20